 Please submit no more than 3 unpublished NARRATIVE poems (for our definition of narrative poetry, see below).
 Submit your best work if you wish to win the contest.
-Please, no more than 50 lines per poem in ONE MSWord file, Times New Roman or Callibri 11 preferred (.doc or .docx or .rtf only, no .pdf please).
+Please, no more than 50 lines per poem in ONE MSWord file, Times New Roman or Callibri 11 preferred (.doc or .docx or .rtf preferred, pdf if complicated formatting only).
 Please remove your name from your file, as the poetry is read blind by our editorial staff and judge.
 DO NOT use fancy formats, bold or imbedded formatting unless your poem is in complicated formatting, in which case go ahead and submit in in a pdf.

 Simultaneous submissions are fine as long as you let us know right away if your poem has been picked up by another publication.
 We claim first North American publication rights, so rights revert to the author after the initial publication period, just please give us credit.
 We will only consider work that has not been previously published.
 Member CLMP.

 WHAT IS NARRATIVE POETRY?